Moddimation/Yasiki/README.md

 - You can put personal stuff in /private/, it is ignored with github.
 - I prefer communication through [the Discord](https://discord.gg/hKx3FJJgrV) in the #luigis-mansion channel, but you can open issues as needed.

+### To-do

+Project Code:
+- once labelling is done, carry over these to the symbols and splits file.

+Project Misc:
+- Add workflow for building
+- Add progress indicator for displaying
+- Maybe a webpage? (why not)

 ~Moddimation